-For almost three-quarters of a century, he was at the forefront of New Zealand cricket as a player, captain, selector, and manager.
-The three of his five sons-Sir Richard, Dayle and Barry went on to play international cricket for New Zealand.
+Walter Hadlee is known for his contribution to New Zealand cricket and is regarded as a cricketing legend in the country.
+For almost three-quarters of a century, Walter Hadlee was at the forefront of New Zealand cricket as a player, captain, selector, and manager.
+The three of his five sons-Sir Richard, Dayle, and Barry went on to play international cricket for New Zealand.
 “Spare, slight, angular, nimble and trim,” wrote Denzil Batchelor, “he wore white flannels as a fish wears gills.”
 An attacking batsman.

 Hadlee made his Test debut in England in 1937, but like many, he lost his best years to the war, and with New Zealand, not a major Test-playing nation, his chances were limited anyway.

-He was also involved in women’s cricket, rugby and, hockey.
+Walter Hadlee was also involved in women’s cricket, rugby, and hockey.
 He was awarded an OBE in 1950 and was honored again in 1978 when he became a CBE.
-Walter Hadlee, the former New Zealand captain and, administrator, has died here in Christchurch on September 29, 2006, at the age of 91.
+Walter Hadlee, the former New Zealand captain and, administrator, died in Christchurch on September 29, 2006, at the age of 91.

-He will be remembered for his skill and dedication as a cricketer, selector, New Zealand manager, NZC Chairman and, NZC President.
-Walter took an active interest in cricket right up until his death and will be greatly missed by NZC’s Board, management, staff and, the wider New Zealand cricket community.”
+Walter Hadlee will be remembered for his skill and dedication as a cricketer, selector, New Zealand manager, NZC Chairman, and NZC President.
+Walter took an active interest in cricket right up until his death and will be greatly missed by NZC’s Board, management, staff, and the wider New Zealand cricket community.”
 New Zealand cricket mourns Hadlee.

 He was awarded an OBE in 1950 and was honored again in 1978 when he became a CBE.
 And he enjoyed another proud moment in 1990 when his son, Richard Hadlee was knighted during his final Test series for his services to cricket.
 Another former New Zealand captain, Martin Crowe, said Hadlee would be greatly missed.